floydkelly-dev/wordgreed/README.md

 A fast-paced, high-stakes arcade puzzle game where your vocabulary is your greatest asset and your greed is your greatest enemy.
 Drag letters to solve words, grab massive prizes, and make split-second decisions to avoid game-ending bombs.
 How high can you score before your greed gets the best of you?

+A nice balance of relaxing sound makes this game enjoyable.

 Play it live on Netlify: https://wordgreed.netlify.app/

 Gameplay